-The Dynalyzer III High Voltage Unit is capable of providing isolated signals analogous to:
+The Dynalyzer IV High Voltage Unit is capable of providing isolated signals analogous to:

-- 1. Anode, Cathode, and Anode + Cathode kilovoltages
+- 1. Anode, Cathode, and Anode + Cathode tube voltages

 - 2. Anode Current

 - 3. Filament Current (AC)

-These signals may be viewed on an oscilloscope, may be measured with a voltmeter, or may be processed and displayed with the Dynalyzer Digital Display.
+These signals may be viewed on an oscilloscope, may be measured with Accu-Dyn+ system or peak-reading voltmeter, or may be processed and displayed with the Dynalyzer Digital Display(discontinued).